keeganstreet/element-finder/readme.md

 1. Install Node JS: http://nodejs.org/#download

-2. Install the dependencies with npm (npm comes with Node JS):

-    ```
-    npm install jsdom
-    npm install commander
-    npm install progress
-    ```

-3. Get the Element Finder source.
+2. Get the Element Finder source.
 Download it or clone it from GitHub: https://github.com/keeganstreet/element-finder

-4. Make the element-finder.js script exectutable.
-CD into the element-finder directory and run:
+3. CD into the element-finder directory

+4. Install the dependencies with npm (npm comes with Node JS):

+        npm install

+5. Make the element-finder.js script exectutable:

         chmod +x element-finder.js

-5. Add a symlink to the element-finder.js script from a directory in your PATH:
+6. Add a symlink to the element-finder.js script from a directory in your PATH:

-    5.1.
+    6.1.
 Check what your path variable is set to:

         echo $PATH

-    5.2.
+    6.2.
 Check that /usr/local/bin is in your path.
 If not:

         sudo mkdir /usr/local/bin

-    5.3.
+    6.3.
 Assuming that /usr/local/bin is present in your PATH, create a link from there to element-finder.js

         ln -s "/Users/kestreet/Dropbox/Projects/element-finder/element-finder.js" /usr/local/bin/elfinder

-6. Crack open a beer.
+7. Crack open a beer.

 ## Errors you might encounter